holm0563/ngLazyLoad/README.md

 ## Know your bundle size

-With this light weight example main-es2015.js is 229kB.
+With this light weight example main-es2015.js is 215kB (Angular 8: 229kB).
-Without lazy loading it would be 233kB.
+Without lazy loading it would be 216kB (Angular 8: 233kB).

 ## Analyze your Angular bundle